ZackOrs/ProjectCoen320/ReadMe.txt

 For our testing purposes, a virtual machine was used

-Place DrivingData.csv inside the virtual machine.
+Place DrivingData.csv inside the QNX virtual machine.
 The directory "/root/DrivingData.csv" was used in our case.
 If another directory is used be sure to specify at line 34: ifstream csvFile("/root/DrivingData.csv");